Dawn to Dusk Triple Challenge

 Starting at sunrise teams of four will cycle, hike and canoe around the breathtaking Lake District.

 Join Team Action on one of Europe's greatest cycling adventures.
-Covering just over 300 miles on a route through Newhaven, Dieppe, Lisieux and Vernon over 4 amazing days.
+Covering just under 300 miles on a route to Paris through Dover, Calais, Arras, and Compiègne over 4 amazing days.